Similoluwa-06/nike/README.md

 * CSS
 * FONT AWESOME
 * BOOTSTRAP
+* GIT

 ## Description
- This a cloned version of NIKE website
+ This a cloned version of NIKE website.
+ Nike is a footwear brand and on their website their products are displayed for easy access for their customers.
+Membership offers are also displayed on the website.
+And on my cloned version of the website I included all these properties.

  ## Setup/Installation Requirements
+ * Clone to desktop
+ * Navigate to the top
- * Download Images
+ * Open Website

  # Known Bugs
  * *Putting images to the center*